11ty/eleventy-plugin-bundle/README.md

 This does two things:

-1. creates a new `css` shortcode for adding arbitrary code to this bundle
+1. Creates a new `css` shortcode for adding arbitrary code to this bundle
-2. adds `"css"` as an eligible type argument to `getBundle` and `getBundleFileUrl`
+2. Adds `"css"` as an eligible type argument to the `getBundle` and `getBundleFileUrl` shortcodes.

 <details>
 <summary>Expand to see all bundle options</summary>